tinnamchoi/resumes/src/resume.typ

   from: "2021 Aug",
   to: "2021 Nov",
 )
-- Leading a team of 4+ people, spearheaded the automation and parallelization of our tasks
+- Leading a team of 4+ people, spearheaded the automation and parallelization of our tasks such as registry modification
-- Helped resolve our staff shortage by reducing the manpower and time required by \~200%
+- Helped resolve our staff shortage by reducing the manpower and time required by \~200%, and in so doing beating the deadline
-- Mentored new staff, helping them understand the technology
+- Mentored new staff, helping a non-technical audience understand the the basics of Windows AD and Batch scripting

 = Projects